Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

 \paragraph{Effect of Matching Algorithm}

 The efficacy of our pairing algorithm is demonstrated by the task success rates.
-As shown in Table~\ref{tab:sim_success_rates}, models trained using our algorithm on both \textit{Perfect} and \textit{Noisy} initial datasets achieved high success rates across all interaction modalities.
+As shown in Table~\ref{tab:sim_results_matching}, models trained using our algorithm on both \textit{Perfect} and \textit{Noisy} initial datasets achieved high success rates across all interaction modalities.
 In contrast, models trained with randomly paired demonstrations exhibited near-total failure.
-This result once again demonstrates that a meaningful correspondence between demonstration is a fundamental prerequisite for our method.
+This result shows that a correspondence between demonstrations is a fundamental prerequisite for our method.

-The trajectory and object errors are provided in Table~\ref{tab:sim_traj_errors} and Figure~\ref{fig:sim_results}, respectively.
-For the pick modality, which represents the most complex manipulation skill for our setup, due to the need for precise gripper position and orientation alignment, the model trained on the \textit{Perfect} dataset produced trajectories with significantly lower error (paired t-test, $p< 0.001$) and achieved a more accurate final object placement (paired t-test, $p< 0.05$).
-This might suggest that high-precision skills are more sensitive to the quality of the demonstration pairs.
-For the simpler poke action, the \textit{Noisy} dataset led to a statistically significant reduction in trajectory error (paired t-test, $p< 0.05$), while no significant difference was observed for the final object position (paired t-test, $p=0.06$).
-For the push action, we found no statistically significant difference between the Perfect and Noisy conditions for either trajectory (paired t-test, $p=0.76$) or object position error (paired t-test, $p=0.14$).
-These findings indicate that while perfect demonstrations are advantageous for complex tasks, our algorithm enables the model to learn robust policies for simpler interactions even from imperfect data, achieving a performance level that is comparable to the perfect case.
+Trajectory and object errors are reported in Table~\ref{tab:sim_results_matching} and Fig.~\ref{fig:sim_results}, respectively.
+For the pick modality, the most complex skill in our setup due to precise gripper-pose alignment, the model trained on \textit{Perfect} dataset yielded significantly lower trajectory error ($p<0.001$) and more accurate final object placement ($p<0.05$), suggesting that high-precision skills are more sensitive to demonstration-pair quality.
+For the simpler poke action, the \textit{Noisy} dataset significantly reduced trajectory error ($p<0.05$), with no significant final object-position difference (\serdaradd{$p=0.13$}).
+For push, Perfect and Noisy conditions showed no significant difference in trajectory (\serdaradd{$p=0.06$}) or object-position error (\serdaradd{$p=0.17$}).
+Overall, perfect demonstrations help complex tasks, while our algorithm still learns robust policies for simpler interactions from imperfect data, comparable to the perfect case.

+\serdaradd{Furthermore, the accuracy of our model under different noise conditions demonstrates the robustness of our pairing algorithm, as shown in Table~\ref{tab:sim_obs_noise}.
+The matching accuracy decreases with increasing observation noise (highest 100\%, lowest 66\%), remaining near-perfect when $\sigma_\text{cam} \le 0.75 \mathrm{cm}$ and $\sigma_\text{pos} \le 0.5 \mathrm{cm}$.
+However, we note that the trajectory error increases by $\approx16\%$ on average when matching accuracy stays above 90\%, and by $\approx 67\%$ when it falls below, indicating that mismatched pairs hurt the model's performance.}

 \paragraph{Comparison with Baselines}